 The hammered dulcimer originated in the Middle East and resurfaced in England in the Middle Ages.
 It is the forerunner of the modern piano.
 John's dulcimer was hand-made by Mac McKenny at High Country Dulcimers in Boone North Carolina.
 It has a trapezoidal shape; it is about 4 feet wide at the base and narrows toward the top.
 It has 82 strings, which are struck using thin wooden hammers.

-John currently has 7 CDs for sale, and is continually working on new projects; a new Christmas CD has been added to the Shopping Cart and a Ragtime CD is presently being recorded.
-John has also started hand-making wooden hammers and Dulcimer stands.
+John currently has 7 CDs for sale, and is continually working on new projects; a Hank Williams cover CD has just been recorded and will be added to the shopping cart as soon it's available for purchase.
+John has also begun hand-making wooden hammers and Dulcimer stands.
 They will soon be added to the shopping cart, as well.
 John's music has been used in various independent films and he has been featured in many different publications.

 "John, from North Carolina, is not only a highly gifted musician but has the sensitivity to gently persuade sounds from his instrument, resisting the usual temptation to thrash the strings for more sound in a show of raw cleverness, a temptation rarely resisted by lesser musicians." - Huddersfield Daily Examiner, England, 1994